• Skip to primary navigation

 • Heat your nonstick skillet over medium heat.
 Depending on the thickness of your pan, this may take 3-5 minutes.
 If you put your hand an inch or two above the surface of the pan, you should feel a gentle heat radiating from it.

-• Drop in the 1 tsp of oil.
+• Drop in the 1 teaspoon of oil.
 It should slightly shimmer and spread easily across the whole pan.

 • Gently lay in the tuna steaks.
 Cook for 2 minutes and flip to the other side.
 I find it easiest to use tongs though a nonstick friendly spatula will work too.